rlaker/linear_model_tutorial/README.md

 A notebook to explain the power and interpretability of linear models.
 Hopefully this will make complex modelling packages like `prophet` seem less like magic.

+> This notebook is heavily inspired by this fantastic [talk](https://youtu.be/68ABAU_V8qI?si=gHJaD7s88sX3YpWE), along with this notebook investigating cycling patterns in [Seattle](https://jakevdp.github.io/blog/2014/06/10/is-seattle-really-seeing-an-uptick-in-cycling/)

 ## Installation

 The best way to install this notebook is with [miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) (conda's little cousin).